-By Imran Salahuddin | May 19th, 2015 |
+By Imran Salahuddin | February 16th, 2021 |

-Visual FoxPro end of life does not mean the end of your business.
+Visual FoxPro’s end of life does not mean the end of your business.
 What it does mean though is a new way of life for your business.
 Translating your VFP applications to .NET environment should be handled carefully as there are chances of some pitfalls.

 After documenting raw numbers to show the size of the project, you should consider the project’s technical difficulty.
-Case in point, a project using VFP data settings with remote views to a SQL Server database in all of its measures will be easier to translate to .NET than one that opens local tables indiscriminately throughout the code.
+Case in point, a project using VFP data settings with remote views to a SQL Server database in all its measures will be easier to translate to .NET than one that opens local tables indiscriminately throughout the code.

 To learn more about Visual FoxPro end of life, watch our video blog!